What you are about to read may shock you.

-- Sauerkraut (recipe for Homemade Sauerkraut): a deliciously sour and salty food made from cabbage, loaded with probiotics and immune-boosting vitamins
+- Sauerkraut (recipe for Homemade Sauerkraut) or kimchi: a deliciously sour and salty food made from cabbage, loaded with probiotics and immune-boosting vitamins.

 - Prebiotic foods: While probiotic-foods have live bacteria, prebiotic foods feed the good bacteria already living in your gut.
 You can find prebiotics in items such as honey, bananas, oats, asparagus, Jerusalem artichokes, pure maple syrup, and legumes (beans, peas, and lentils).

 I’ll leave you with this wonderful video from NPR (National Public Radio) which explains more about the importance of probiotics: